 Biology is a natural science that focuses on physical and chemical processes of living organisms.
 This discipline explores how organisms acquire and use energy to maintain homeostasis, how they reproduce, and how they interact with each other and their environment.
 Scientific processes are emphasized as a means of answering these biological questions.
 Biologists rely heavily on a chemistry foundation since living organisms are chemical systems.

 The biology program serves four areas of study.
-First, it provides a broad background of studies for the biology major preparing for transfer to a four-year institution.
+First, the program curriculum provides a broad background of studies for the biology major preparing for transfer to a four-year institution.
 Second, the Applied Biology curriculum provides preparation for entry level employment as a biotechnology technician.
-The biology program also offers support courses in human anatomy, human physiology and general microbiology which may be used to satisfy prerequisites for nursing programs and other allied health fields.
-Fourth, the biology program provides courses in natural science to fulfill general education requirements.
+Third, the program offers courses in human anatomy, human physiology and general microbiology which may be used to satisfy prerequisites for nursing programs and other allied health programs.
+Fourth, the program provides courses in natural science to fulfill general education requirements.

 Student Learning Outcomes